apostrophecms/apostrophe-elasticsearch/README.md

 node app apostrophe-elasticsearch:reindex --verbose
 ```

-This task can take a long time on a large existing database, so the `--verbose` option displays progress information periodically.
-If you prefer you can leave it off.
+This task can take a long time on a large existing database, so the `--verbose` option displays progress information periodically, including a (somewhat optimistic) estimate of the time remaining.
+If you prefer you can leave it off for silent operation.

 > **Apostrophe automatically updates the index as you edit docs.** You don't have to run this task all the time!
 However, if you change your `fields` option, change `indexSettings`, `analyzer`, `analyzers` or `localeIndexSettings`, or make significant edits that are invisible to Apostrophe via direct MongoDB updates, you should run this task again.
 You do not have to run it again when you change `boosts`.